Knit Stitches: 66 Recommended Stitch Patterns & Knitting Videos

 Honeycomb Stitch

-This brioche-inspired pattern takes its name from its similiarity to beehives.
+This brioche-inspired pattern takes its name from its similarity to beehives.

 Irish Moss Stitch